samgutentag/safewayClipper/README.md

 Originally this project used the Chrome Webdriver for Selenium instances.
 Given chromes updates, and fighting toggleing auto update off constantly, I have migrated to using the Gecko Driver with Firefox.
 The minimum verion of Gecko Driver is 26.

 That said, using the `-driver chrome` argument will use the Chrome webdriver.
-This was lasted tested using Chrome Driver version 79.
+This was lasted tested using Chrome Driver version 101.

 - The latest Chrome Driver can be downloaded from [Chromium](https://chromedriver.chromium.org)
 - The latest Gecko Driver can be downloaded from the [Mozilla GitHub](https://github.com/mozilla/geckodriver/releases)

 Once downloaded, place the Gecko Driver or Chrome Driver in the `./webdrivers/` directory.
-Format the name as `geckodriver_##`
+Format the name as `geckodriver-##`

 Alternatively you can modify the `get_webdriver()` function in `clipper.py` to point to the location you have chosen.